'Walking Dead': Could Leah Return for the Carol and Daryl Spinoff?

-(Spoilers ahead for “Find Me,” the episode of “The Walking Dead” which debuted March 4 on AMC+)
+(Spoilers ahead for “Find Me,” the episode of “The Walking Dead” which debuted March 4 on AMC+, and on March 7 on cable)

 It’s always very interesting when we learn about stuff that went down during the six-year time skip we got on “The Walking Dead” after Rick blew up that bridge.
 It hasn’t happened often, but those few examples have given us some big character moments.